jacklule/DataViz-Syllabus/Syllabus.md

 **30%** Portfolio
 - customized HTML5 page and portfolio at name.github.io: 30 points
 - portfolio will include the edited, corrected and improved versions of all assignments.
-This portfolio will be a essential part of your search for internships and jobs.
+This portfolio will be an essential part of your search for internships and jobs.

 ##Lehigh Commitment to an Equitable Community